Divyasree23/my_python_code/README.md

 everydaytask/day18: i)give string of words in reverse order(complete string) ii) print strings of words in reverse of words in string

 everydaytask/day19: Converting Decimal to Binary (base 10 to base 2)

+everydaytask/day20: simple interest, compound interest, Celsius to Fahrenheit and Fahrenheit to celsius